Drivers Inventory dashboard on devices with Intune and Log Analytics

 - Drivers installed per models

-- Drivers > 2 years (filter by device name)
+- Drivers > 2 years for a device

 - Older drivers (> 2 years)